jimtough/docker-mastery-course/README.md

 * container - one instance of an image that is running as a process
   * You can have many containers running the same image
   * Docker's default image "registry" (repository of images) is Docker Hub (hub.docker.com)

+## What's in an Image? (and what isn't?)

+* App binaries and dependencies
+* Metadata about the image data and how to run the image
+* Official definition:
+  * "An Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime."
+* An image is **NOT** a complete operating system!
+  * Does not provide a kernel
+  * Does not provide kernel modules (example: drivers)
+  * The **host** provides the kernel!
+This is a big difference between Docker images and traditional "virtual machine" images.

 # Course Labs and Exercises